yuriynefedov/Graphic-Integrator/README.md

 # Graphic Integrator

-Graphic Integrator is a Python/Swift tool I've developed as a part of my university project.
+Graphic Integrator is a Python/Swift tool I developed as a part of my university project.

 It allows the user to integrate and experimentally calculate the area of a preset function on a given interval and see the dynamic of how the function covers its area on a plane.